dart-lang/site-www/src/tools/pub/obsolete.md

 ---
-layout: default
-title: "Obsolete Pub Features"
+title: Obsolete pub features
-description: "As of Dart 2, pub no longer supports pub build/serve or transformers."
+description: As of Dart 2, pub no longer supports pub build/serve or transformers.
-permalink: /tools/pub/obsolete
 ---

 As of Dart 2, pub no longer supports `pub build`, `pub serve`, or transformers.